Frequently Asked Questions

 Even if you want to pay cash for your training program, we must receive payment in full before confirming a private lesson or class registration.

 Our training center is currently open on Mondays from 4:30pm to 7:00pm to accept cash or check payments.

 Or you may bring cash to the training center by appointment.
 (We do not recommend mailing cash.)

 What if I need to cancel my private lesson?

-We require a minimum of 7 days notice if you wish to reschedule your lesson.
-Lessons cancelled with less than 7 days notice will not be rescheduled or refunded and you will be required to purchase an additional lesson if you wish to reschedule.
+We require a minimum of 7 days notice if you wish to reschedule your lesson without paying an additional fee.
+Lessons cancelled with less than 7 days notice will not be rescheduled or refunded.
+You will be required to purchase an additional lesson if you wish to reschedule.